0xJeremias/ape-nft-project/README.md

 ape accounts list --all
 ```

-# Connect to Goerli and implement:
+# Connect to Goerli and Deploy:

 Before connecting, you could run the following command to display the connection structure:
 ```